 Don’t focus on creating press releases about your dental office and services.
-Press releases like that are a dime a dozen, and not attractive for news reporters to pick up on.
+Press releases like that are a dime a dozen, and not attractive for news reporters to cover.
 Instead, look for ways to tap into current events, such as:

-- Offering expert commentary on how recent FDA rule changes impact dentistry
+- Offer expert commentary on how recent FDA rule changes impact dentistry

-- Discussing a local charity event you’re sponsoring.
+- Discuss a local charity event that you’re sponsoring.

-Creating videos about dentistry and oral health are a great way to get more reach for your business.
+Creating videos about dentistry and oral health is an effective way to get more reach for your business.
 Instead of promoting your services, make them educational, entertaining, and informative.

-Direct mail’s obsolete, right?
-Direct mail, or postcard mailers sent to a targeted group of prospects, is a surefire way to get more patients.
-Direct mail has an estimated response rate of 24% and an average return of $16.39 per name mailed, according to a HubSpot study.
+Despite what you may think, direct mail isn’t dead.
+Direct mail, or postcard mailers sent to a targeted group of prospects, has an estimated response rate of 24% and an average return of $16.39 per name mailed, according to a HubSpot study.

-OK, so direct mail isn’t 100 percent online like the rest of these strategies, though it coordinates nicely with digital dental marketing strategies.
+Direct marketing isn’t an online strategy, but it coordinates nicely with digital dental marketing strategies.
 According to digital marketing expert Richard Rushing, as quoted by Direct Marketing News, companies that have a compelling direct mail offer or message that they link with their online ads can expect “a 10 to 30 percent uplift in conversion…when combining the two channels.”

 One way to combine digital marketing with direct mail is simply to follow up with an email to the people you send mailers to.